gfarrasb/AoC2024/README.md

-Ugly Python code for advent of code 2024
+Ugly Python code for advent of code 2024 problems